BYUHPC/sci-comp-course/readings/make-and-cmake.md

 ## CMake

+**Note:** In order to use `cmake` on the super computer, first run `module load cmake`.

-CMake manages the build process in an operating system and compiler independent manner--it aims to run anywhere, including Windows, unlike GNU Make which typically runs on Linux-like systems.
+CMake manages the build process in an operating system and compiler independent manner--it aims to run anywhere, including Windows, unlike GNU Make which typically runs only on Linux-like systems.

 This means that CMake allows developers to build software independent of platform and compiler.
 For example, on Windows, the Intel C++ compiler uses `/Qstd=c++17` to specify the C++17 standard, while on Linux, the synonymous flag is `--std=c++17`.
 CMake abstracts away these differences so that developers can avoid the headache of keeping track of such differences.